flashsavitar7/webtest/README.md

 2. Install PHP dependencies:
     composer install

-3. Running the Application
+3.Running the Application

 Start the development server:
 **php artisan serve**

 Open your web browser and navigate to http://localhost:8000 to see the application in action.